waterloo-rocketry/cansw_processor_canards/README.md

   - NOTE: since the project can't be built in STM32CubeIDE, auto-building before launch is turned off.
 You must manually build the project before launching if there are any changes.

 #### *ALTERNATIVE 3.
 Run/debug via Vscode STM32 extension*
 *Instead of using STM32CubeIDE, run/debug in vscode is possible using the STM32 vscode extension ([setup info here](https://community.st.com/t5/stm32-mcus/how-to-use-vs-code-with-stm32-microcontrollers/ta-p/742589) ).
-This was omitted from the devcontainer because usb passthrough into devcontainers is untrivial.*
+This was omitted from the devcontainer because 1.
+CubeIDE debugging features are stronger, and 2. usb passthrough into devcontainers is non-trivial.*

 ## Testing
 The project uses GoogleTest and Fake Function Framework (fff) for unit testing.
 All testing-related files are in `tests/`.